MicroEJ/docs/ApplicationDeveloperGuide/hokaWebserverUserGuide.rst

 .. code-block:: java

-    HttpServer http = HttpServer.builder() //
+        HttpServer http = HttpServer.builder()
             .port(8080) // setup the port number to bind the server socket on.
-Use 0 for a random port .simultaneousConnections(3) // setup the max simultaneous connections accepted by the server .workerCount(3) // setup the number of threads to handle incoming connections .connectionTimeout(60 * 1000) // setup connection timeout .encodingRegistry(new EncodingRegistry()) // register a custom the content encoding & transfer-coding registry .secure(SSLContext#getServerSocketFactory()) // setup SSL / HTTPS
+Use 0 for a random port .simultaneousConnections(3) // setup the max simultaneous connections accepted by the server .workerCount(3) // setup the number of threads to handle incoming connections .connectionTimeout(60 * 1000) // setup connection timeout .encodingRegistry(new EncodingRegistry()) // register a custom the content encoding & transfer-coding registry .secure(/**SSLContext#getServerSocketFactory()*/) // setup SSL / HTTPS
             .apiBase("/api/v1/") // setup a common URI base for all relative registered path. relative means, the path do not starting with a /
             .staticFilesHandler(staticFilesHandler) // setup the static files handler .withTrailingSlashSupport() // process route with trailing slash as different routes .withStrictAcceptContentEncoding() // activate strict content acceptance. return 406 Not Acceptable for unknown content-encoding
             .developmentMode()// enable development mode, send error stack trace to the client side as in html .build();

 Trailing slash matching